Orange Line (CTA): Operating hours and headways

 The Orange Line operates between Midway and the Loop weekdays from 3:30 a.m. to 1:25 a.m., Saturdays from 4 a.m. to 1:30 a.m. and Sundays from 4:30 a.m. to 1:25 a.m.
 On weekdays, headways consists of 10 tph (trains per hour) during rush hour, 8 tph during midday and 5 tph at night.
-Saturday service consists 5–8 tph during the day, then 3–4 tph during late night hours.
+Saturday service consists of 5–8 tph during the day, then 3–4 tph during late night hours.
 Sunday service runs 5 tph during the day, then 3–4 tph at night.

-There are plans to expand service to run at all times with some of the funding received from Senate Bill 2111.
+In November 2025, CTA announced that the Orange Line would begin 24-hour service starting in 2026.
+Other 24-hour service train lines include the Red and Blue Lines.

 Rolling stock

 The Orange Line is operated with 2600-series cars.
 From November 8, 2012, to October 31, 2014, some 2400-series railcars were assigned to the line.
 From the opening of the route to October 2018, 3200-series railcars were assigned to the line.
 Trains operate using eight cars at all times.

 Beginning in June 2014, CTA began to transfer some 2600-series cars to the line as an interim replacement for its 2400-series cars.
 The first batch of the Orange Line's 2600-series cars are reassignments from the Blue Line.
 The lost capacity on the Blue Line was made up from reassignment of newer 2600-series cars from the Red Line, as they were displaced by the new Bombardier-built 5000-series cars on the Red Line.
 The second batch of 2600-series cars are reassignments from the Red Line as more 5000-series cars were delivered and assigned to the Red Line, replacing the Orange Line's remaining 2400-series cars until the Red Line was fully equipped with the 5000-series cars.
 The last 2400-series cars were retired from service in October 2014.

 After the Red Line was fully equipped with the 5000-series cars, the CTA planned on replacing the Orange Line's 2600-series cars with the 5000-series cars, leaving only the Blue and Brown Lines as the only lines not to operate the 5000-series cars.
-Lack of available 5000-series led them to cancel this plan.
+Lack of available 5000-series cars led them to cancel this plan.

 Beginning September 2018, CTA began to transfer the Orange Line's 3200-series cars to the Blue Line.
 As of October 2018, the 3200-series cars no longer operate on the Orange Line.